aryeguy/ansible-role-zookeeper/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: zookeepers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: aryeguy.zookeeper }

 License
 -------

-BSD
+MIT

 Author Information
 ------------------